Here’s what you need to know.

 To function properly, your evaporator coil needs to have sufficient airflow from inside your home.
 Under ideal conditions, indoor air is pulled up through the air intake and the air filter to where the air conditioning evaporator coil is housed.

 To keep this from happening in the first place, be sure to regularly clean or replace your home’s air filter.
-It’s an easy thing to forget about, but an air filter that’s clogged with dust, dirt, or pet hair is one that’s not letting sufficient air through to the coils.
+It’s an easy thing to forget about, but an air filter that’s clogged with dust, dirt, or pet hair is not getting sufficient air through to the coils.
 On top of that, it’s probably making your indoor air quality much worse.

 Dirty evaporator coil